 Like other adhesive and industrial tapes, the manufacturing process involves large rolls of backing that are coated with an adhesive.
 After cooling, the tapes are cut into proper-width rolls and sent for distribution.
-Though the video below shows the manufacturing process for shipping tape, the methodology is identical.
+The manufacturing process for shipping tape is identical.

 Cable and electrical tapes are usually evaluated for professional quality and safety by standards organizations like Underwriters Laboratories (UL) or the Canadian Standards Association (CSA).
 Products approved by standards organizations are branded with the organization's mark and ensure a superior product.

 Cable and electrical tape manufacturers can use whatever permutation of carrier and adhesive they desire for the marketplace they serve.

 ||PVC-backed electric tapes can be applied as a tape, film, or laminate.
 It has similar properties when compared to rubber, but is less expensive and more chemically resistant.
 When used for electrical insulation, the PVC must be plasticized to enhance its insulating properties.
 This is the most common electrical tape carrier.|

 ||Cloth materials like cotton can be used as the carrier material to improve tensile strength, heat resistance, and electrical resistance.|

 ||These are similar to cloth carriers, but are reinforced with glass or fiberglass particles to enhance heat resistance to over 300° F.|

 ||Acrylic films can be transparent and UV resistant.
 These are made of plastic resins.
 Polyimide films have moderate heat resistance, can be applied at low temperatures, and are relatively thin.
 They can also be used for wave solder masking.|